 To file for the 45L tax credit, you must first obtain the necessary certifications to verify that the property meets all the above-mentioned energy efficiency standards.
 These certifications must be obtained from an independent and qualified certifier using the latest, IRS-approved software.

 The certifier assessing the property must be accredited by the Residential Energy Services Network (RESNET) or a similar rating network.
 However, you cannot certify a property that belongs to you or to a relative of yours, even if you are an authorized and qualified certifier in your own right.
 You must hire an independent expert who is not related to you in any way, and can conduct the verification in an impartial manner.

 The process of claiming this tax credit is slightly complicated and involves multiple steps:

 - During a site visit, the certifier will use various methods – like computer modeling and on-site testing – to verify that the property incorporates the required energy-efficient features.

-- In order to certify a property for the 45L tax credit, the certifier will probably review the construction documents, arrange meetings with the building designers, and conduct site visits, as required.
+- To certify a property for the 45L tax credit, the certifier will probably review the construction documents, arrange meetings with the building designers, and conduct site visits, as required.

-- If, after extensive testing, the home meets the required standards of energy efficiency, the certifier will have to state this fact in writing, under penalty of perjury.
+- If, after extensive testing, the home meets the required energy efficiency standards, the certifier will have to state this fact in writing, under penalty of perjury.

-- Once the certifier has provided you with all the certifications you need, you will have to use IRS Form 8908 (Energy Efficient Home Credit) to file for the 45L tax credit.
+- Once the certifier has provided you with all the necessary certifications, you will have to use IRS Form 8908 (Energy Efficient Home Credit) to file for the 45L tax credit.